akauppi/GroundLevel-firebase-es/README.md

 ### Running tests

-There are currently no tests for the project. 😢
+There are currently no UI side tests for the project. 😢

 <!-- tbd.
 Once there are:
 ```